 The present Seminary represents an unprecedented result of cooperation among Presbyterians in the face of regional tensions and competition.
 In 1893, Southern Presbyterians in the Synods of Kentucky and Missouri founded a rival seminary in Louisville, but in 1901, under the leadership of Dr. Charles Hemphill, the seminaries in Danville and Louisville were united.
-They were merged in spite of strong feelings of antipathy between the two denominations spawned by the War Between the States.
-Since 1901, these southern and northern branches of the Presbyterian Church combined to support Louisville Seminary, the longest and best example of a unified Presbyterian witness to the American people and a symbol of the cooperative and united effort.
+They were merged in spite of strong feelings of antipathy between the two denominations spawned by the War Between the States, and their cooperation in founding and then supporting Louisville Seminary was an outstanding example of a unified Presbyterian witness to the American people.

-In June 1983, the two churches reunited after 122 years of separation, and Louisville Seminary thus rejoices in serving the reunited Presbyterian Church (USA), just as it served the two churches during their separation.
+In June 1983, the two churches reunited after 122 years of separation, and Louisville Seminary now rejoices in serving the reunited Presbyterian Church (USA), just as it served the two churches during their separation.